 The original restaurant and its al fresco terrace is planted in Carnaby’s Kingly Court, where alongside Club Mexicana’s classic BBQ ‘short rib’ tacos with jackfruit and hickory smoked BBQ sauce, there’s plenty of newness to sink your teeth into, like cheezeburger burritos; fully loaded nachos with ground ‘beef’, guacamole and pickled jalapeños; and tacos al pastor, sliced straight off the vegan spit spinning behind the open kitchen.

 Taco fans Everyone should head down on Tuesdays after 5pm, for all you can eat tacos for £20 a head.

 And naturally, to go with it all, there’s Mexican beers, frozen margaritas and palomas on tap.

 Making it easy for you to sink a few.

-NOTE: Club Mexicana Taqueria is open daily.
+NOTE: Club Mexicana Taqueria is open daily for lunch and dinner.
 You can find out more, and book a table, HERE.